-Assumed initial public offering price per ordinary share \$ Historical net tangible book value per ordinary share as of March 31, 2021 \$ Increase in net tangible book value per ordinary share attributable to the pro forma adjustments described above Pro forma net tangible book value per ordinary share as of March 31, 2021 before giving effect to this offering Increase in pro forma as adjusted net tangible book value per ordinary share attributable to new investors purchasing shares in this offering Pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering - Dilution in pro forma as adjusted net tangible book value per ordinary share to new investors in this offering \$

-The dilution information discussed above is illustrative only and may change based on the actual initial public offering price and other terms of this offering.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ordinary share, the midpoint of the estimated price range set forth on the cover page of this prospectus, would increase (decrease) our pro forma as adjusted net tangible book value per ordinary share after this offering by \$ per ordinary share and increase (decrease) the immediate dilution to new investors by \$ per ordinary share, in each case assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
-Similarly, each increase of 1,000,000 shares in the number of ordinary shares offered by us would increase our pro forma as adjusted net tangible book value by approximately \$ per ordinary share, and each decrease of 1,000,000 shares in the number of ordinary shares offered by us would decrease our pro forma as adjusted net tangible book value by approximately \$ per ordinary share and increase the dilution to new investors by approximately \$ per ordinary share, in each case assuming the assumed initial public offering price of \$ per ordinary share remains the same, and after deducting estimated underwriting discounts and commissions.
+Assumed initial public offering price per ordinary share \$ 20.00 Historical net tangible book value per ordinary share as of March 31, 2021 \$ (10.05) Increase in net tangible book value per ordinary share attributable to the pro forma adjustments described above 9.73 Pro forma net tangible book value per ordinary share as of March 31, 2021 before giving effect to this offering (0.32) Increase in pro forma as adjusted net tangible book value per ordinary share attributable to investors purchasing ordinary shares in this offering 1.86 Pro forma as adjusted net tangible book value per ordinary share after giving effect to this offering 1.54 Dilution in pro forma as adjusted net tangible book value per ordinary share to investors purchasing ordinary shares in this offering \$ 18.46 as adjusted net tangible book value per ordinary share after this offering by \$0.09 per ordinary share and increase (decrease) the immediate dilution to new investors by \$0.91 per ordinary share, in each case assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions.
+Similarly, each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) our pro forma as adjusted net tangible book value by approximately \$0.25 per ordinary share and decrease (increase) the dilution to new investors by approximately \$0.25 per ordinary share, assuming the assumed initial public offering price of \$20.00 per ordinary share remains the same, and after deducting estimated underwriting discounts and commissions.